Our Social Obligation: Educational Opportunity, Not Coercion

 Posted September 16, 2009 | Reviewed by Ekua Hagan

 Children educate themselves.
 Children are biologically built for self-education.
-Their instincts to explore; to observe; to eavesdrop on the conversations of their elders; to ask countless questions; and to play with the artifacts, ideas, and skills of the culture all serve the purpose of education.
-Regular readers of this blog know that this has been my main thesis in all of these posts.
+Their instincts to explore, observe, eavesdrop on the conversations of their elders, ask countless questions, and play with the artifacts, ideas, and skills of the culture all serve the purpose of education.
+Regular readers of my blog know that this has been my main thesis in all of my posts.